G-Spot

 Although there is disagreement about exactly what the G-spot is, where it’s located, or even whether it exists at all, many people with vulvas enjoy G-spot stimulation (5).
 For many vulva-owners, the G-spot is an area of rough or spongy tissue located an inch or two inside the vaginal opening, where the vagina and internal clitoris intersect.
 “The G-spot is on the belly-button side of the vagina, typically a few inches in,” says Kait Scalisi, MPH, an O.school Pleasure Pro, certified sex educator, and founder of Passion by Kait.
 “For some vagina owners, it feels different than the rest of the vagina: more like the roof of your mouth versus the inside of your cheek.”
 (6)

-Use two fingers about two knuckles in or a firm, curved toy to stimulate the G-spot.
-(The NJoy Pure Wand is a favorite for G-spot stimulation, though anything with a curve can work well.)
+Use two fingers about two knuckles in or a firm, curved toy to stimulate the G-spot, like the Adam & Eve Svelte G-Spot Vibrator that we mentioned earlier.
 Scalisi recommends tapping movements, massage, a “come-hither” signal, or stroking for optimal G-spot stimulation.
 In general, up-and-down pressure is better for G-spot stimulation than an in-and-out motion.

 Lean into whichever technique feels best for your body—and keep going.
 The harder you press, the easier it will be for it to release liquid from your urethra.
 A repetitive motion with increasing speed and pressure works best; according to Scalisi, as much pressure as a “good shoulder massage” might be necessary.